Gaspé Campus

 • The field of administration and management (human resources management, business administration, accounting, etc.);

-• Social science (politics, economics, history, geography, philosophy, criminology, law);
+• Social Science (politics, economics, history, geography, philosophy, criminology, law);

 • Communications (communication, journalism, public relations, cinema, television);